irisnunezlpsr/class-samples/README.md

 # class-samples
-A place to store code samples for our Intro to CS class
+A place to store code samples for our Intro to CS class.

+Also a workspace for little projects.